Yasouimo/Multi-agent-Mapping-and-Surveillance-Using-Webots-Bellmir-Chegdati/README.md

 ## Introduction

 This project explores the **collaborative** capabilities of **e-Puck robots** in **map parsing** and **surveillance**.
 Utilizing the **Webots** simulation environment, the **e-Puck** robots are programmed to work **cooperatively** to map a maze environment and perform surveillance tasks.
-The robots use **Q-learning** to navigate through the maze while avoiding **obstacles** and cover the entire map.
+The robots use a **deterministic 4-state navigation system** to navigate through the maze while avoiding **obstacles** and cover the entire map.
 Additionally, they utilize **YOLOv8** for object detection - if a **cat** is detected, an **alarm** is activated signifying the presence of a stray object that should not be in the monitored area.

-## Project Strucutre
+## Project Structure

 ![Project Structure](docs/Project_Structure.png)

 ## Workflow of the Team

 In this experiment, each **e-Puck** robot collects environmental data using its onboard proximity sensors and cameras.
-These observations are used to continuously update the robot’s internal map and metadata.
-To promote efficient collaboration and situational awareness, all robots actively share their updated data with their peers.
+These observations are used to continuously update the robot's internal map and metadata.
+To promote efficient collaboration and situational awareness, all robots actively share their updated data with their peers through a **file-based data synchronization system**.
 This real-time exchange of sensory information and map updates enables the robots to operate in a synchronized and informed manner, improving the overall performance of the multi-robot system.

 ![Team Workflow](docs/team_workflow.jpg)